The Chameleons: Legacy

-The Chameleons have inspired the likes of Oasis, the Verve, Editors, White Lies, the Slow Readers Club, the Flaming Lips and Interpol.
+The Chameleons have inspired the likes of Scooter, Oasis, the Verve, Editors, White Lies, Alcest, the Slow Readers Club, the Flaming Lips and Interpol.
 Oasis's songwriter Noel Gallagher has expressed his liking for the album Strange Times (1986) saying, "It must have influenced my early years as a song writer because I can hear me in it everywhere!".
 Guitarist Nick McCabe of the Verve named Script of the Bridge (1983) as one of his ten favorite albums.
 The Flaming Lips included "Up the Down Escalator" in the track listing of a CD compilation they did for Late Night Tales.
 The band have also been cited by the Charlatans's lead vocalist Tim Burgess.
 Moby has been quoted expressing admiration for their work.
 Interpol's frontman Paul Banks has said that their bassist Carlos [Dengler] was "a fan" of the band.
 Sweet Trip vocalist Valerie Cooper listed Script of the Bridge as a musical influence.
 The Smashing Pumpkins frontman Billy Corgan named the Chameleons as one of the formative British bands he listened to in the 1980s.
+Neige, the founder of French black metal band Alcest, said his playing was influenced by the Chameleons' dual guitar leads and often names them as one of history's most underrated bands.